 Dr Irene Baez

-Irene works in Medical Education for Bromley Emergency Courses and has recently taken PLAB 2.
+Irene is Medical Advisor for Bromley Emergency Courses and has recently taken PLAB 2.